Prasad-viduranga/IJSE_Student_Management_System/README.md

 Prototype can be found here in Figma
 License

-Copyright © 2021 Dhanushka Chandimal All rights reserved.
+Copyright © 2021 Prasad Viduranga All rights reserved.

 Licensed under the MIT license